jurgelenas/edgetx-lua-stdlib/README.md

 | `edgetx-3.0` | EdgeTX 3.0.x |
 | `nightly` | EdgeTX nightly builds |

-Semantic version tags (e.g. `v1.0.0`) are available to pin a specific stdlib version.

 ## Usage as a git submodule

 ### Adding to your project